hchenchar/Eye-Exercise/README.md

 # Eye-Exercise

-Project Description: This project utilizes a combination of HTML, CSS and JavaScript by displaying a pair of eyes (styled with CSS) on a single webpage (structred with HTML) that are programmed to follow the movement of the mouse on the screen (programmed with JavaScript)
+Project Description: This project utilizes a combination of HTML, CSS and JavaScript by displaying a pair of eyes (styled with CSS) on a single webpage (structred with HTML) that are programmed to follow the movement of the mouse on the screen (programmed with JavaScript).

+How to Run: Save the file to your system by downloading the index.html file in this repository.
+After saving, drag and drop the file onto your browser.
+Once the page has loaded, drag your mouse icon over the screen to prompt the pair of eyes to follow where ever it leads.

 Roadmap of Future Improvements: Looking ahead, I would like to change the color of the eyes to randomly populate a different color every time the page is reloaded, and I would also like to add in additional functionality that allows the eyes to "blink" on every mouse click.